mmarkdown/mmark/README.md

 make TWO="yes" txt
 ~~~

-Official RFCs are in rfc/orig.
+Official RFCs are in rfc/orig (so you can compare the text output from mmark).